top of page

 Falling Water Trail in White Mountains of NH

-Less than two miles from the summit, the trail crossed Dry Brook which creates a succession of waterfalls and cascades.
-The 80-foot tall Cloudlands Falls was the first and most spectacular.
-The fanning structure is impressive starting with a two foot opening at the top and cascading over multiple levels to a 25 foot wide base.
+Less than two miles from the summit, the trail crossed Dry Brook which forms a series of waterfalls and cascades.
+The first and most magnificent of these was the 80-foot tall Cloudlands Falls.
+Its impressive fan-like structure begins with a two-foot opening at the top and flows over several tiers to a base that is 25 feet wide.

 Cloudlands Falls along Falling Water Trail in Franconia Mountains.
 White Mountain waterfalls.

-There is usually quite a crowd here but since it was late in the day, we had the place to ourselves.
-Hopefully, this picture puts the height of the falls in perspective.
+Typically, this spot is quite crowded, but because it was late in the day, we had the place to ourselves.
+Hopefully, this picture provides a sense of the falls' height.

 Cloudlands Falls along Falling Water Trail in Franconia Mountains.
 White Mountain waterfalls.

-Here are the cascading drops of Swiftwater Falls.
-I think the falls helped distract us from the grueling trail conditions.
+These are the cascading waters of Swiftwater Falls.
+They provided a welcome distraction from the challenging trail conditions.

 Swiftwater Falls along Falling Water Trail in Franconia Mountains.
 White Mountain waterfalls.